-George Jenkins enters his sixth season as an assistant coach at Sacramento State in 2016-17 after spending two years as the assistant and recruiting coordinator at Kansas.
+George Jenkins completed his eighth season as an assistant coach at Sacramento State in 2018-19 after spending two years as the assistant and recruiting coordinator at Kansas.

 Jenkins and head coach Mike Connors were instrumental in Sacramento State rowing being admitted into the American Athletic Conference for the 2014-15 season, and prior to that, Conference USA in 2013-14.
-Prior to the Conference USA entry, the Hornets had never been eligible for an automatic qualifier into the NCAA Championship.
+Before the Conference USA entry, the Hornets had never been eligible for an automatic qualifier into the NCAA Championship.

 Previously, Sacramento State has been a member of the Western Intercollegiate Rowing Association (WIRA) since gaining intercollegiate status in 1995, and the WIRA Championships has doubled as the program’s conference championship event.
 However, WIRA is not recognized by the NCAA as a conference, and did not garner any kind of automatic qualifier into NCAA postseason competition.

-In the program’s inaugural year in the American Athletic Conference, the Hornets have finished third at the conference championship.
-The Hornets beat out crews from Temple, SMU, San Diego State, UConn, Temple and SMU to finish in third.
+Two times during the program’s first four years in the American Athletic Conference, the Hornets have finished third at the conference championship.
+In 2017, the Hornets beat out crews from San Diego State, UConn, Temple and SMU to finish in third.
 That included the varsity eight posting its fastest time of the season while finishing with a bronze.
 In 2015, Sacramento State brought home medals in all four grand finals it competed, which included winning gold in the varsity four, and bronze in the varsity eight, second varsity eight and second varsity four.
 In 2016, the Hornets finished fourth, placing ahead of San Diego State, UConn and SMU.

 During its lone season in Conference USA, the Hornets placed sixth out of 11 teams at the Conference USA Championship, finishing ahead Kansas, Old Dominion, San Diego State, West Virginia and Alabama.